-9.3 A point worth noting is that even though the TDA may be activated, it will only be accessed by Protector on an extremely infrequent basis.
+9.3 A point worth noting is that even though the TDA may be activated, it will only be accessed by Protector on an infrequent basis.
 During the trial period it is estimated that it will be used on 2 occasions for planned diversion purposes, which in practice means 4 events (2 x inbound and 2 x outbound).
-The likelihood of a real time diversion is extremely low and very difficult to quantify.
-Therefore, once the TDA is activated, it is thought that most transiting aircraft will continue to request and obtain a DACS to cross the airspace, with only an extremely small percentage of them requiring a reroute due to Protector activity within the TDA.
+Aside from these 2 planned diversions, the use of RAF Marham for other routine training of aircrew during the trial period will not be required.
+The only other occasion(s) when Protector is likely to require access to RAF Marham during the trial duration will be in the event of an actual diversion as a result of the main runway at RAF Waddington being declared BLACK.
+Waddington ATC has provided the number of occasions when the runway at RAF Waddington has been unavailable to aircraft operations due to the runway status being declared BLACK over the last 5 years.
+The figures are shown in Table 3 below.